mozilla/legal-docs/en/subscription_services_tos.md

 We only offer Mozilla VPN as a paid subscription service.

 ### You Must Be Eligible
 You must be in a country where the Service is available to download Mozilla VPN and use the Service.
-Currently, the Service is available in Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malaysia, Malta, the Netherlands, New Zealand, Poland, Portugal, Romania, Slovakia, Slovenia, Singapore, Spain, Sweden, Switzerland, the United Kingdom, and the United States.
+Currently, the Service is available in Australia, Austria, Bangladesh, Belgium, Brazil, Bulgaria, Canada, Chile, Colombia, Croatia, Cyprus, Czech Republic, Denmark, Egypt, Estonia, Finland, France, Germany, Greece, Hungary, India, Indonesia, Ireland, Italy, Kenya, Latvia, Lithuania, Luxembourg, Malaysia, Malta, Mexico, Morocco, the Netherlands, New Zealand, Nigeria, Norway, Poland, Portugal, Romania, Saudi Arabia, Senegal, Slovakia, Slovenia, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Thailand, Taiwan, Türkiye, Uganda, Ukraine, the United Kingdom, the United States, and Vietnam.

 ### Permissions Necessary to Provide Mozilla VPN
 Mozilla VPN is a Virtual Private Network in partnership with Mullvad.
 To learn more about how the Service works, you can see Mozilla’s source code for the VPN program.